Tnixc/website-v6/src/data/post/unsorted_thoughts.md

+- [29/09/2025] Obsidian might have the best PDF reader I've ever used.
+Preview is also up there but Obsidian's theming is really incredible.
 - [29/09/2025] I don't like liquid glass.
 I'm considering switching to android in 2-3 years once my iphone 13 pro gives out just to avoid it.
 - [29/09/2025] [Pixeldrain](https://pixeldrain.com/) is the one of the best pieces of software I've ever used